m3scluster/airflow-provider-mesos/README.md

-# Apache Mesos Provider for Apache Airflow 2.x
+# Provider for Apache Airflow 2.x to schedule Apache Mesos

 This provider for Apache Airflow contain the following features: